mboland23/Recipe-Recommender/README.md

 ## Business Problem:
 Food waste - or food that is fit for consumption but disposed of - is a major problem in the US with up to 40% of food produced going uneaten, according to [Harvard’s School of Public Health](https://www.hsph.harvard.edu/nutritionsource/sustainability/food-waste/).
 Further, there are environmental effects of food waste.
 95% of uneaten food goes to landfills.
 This decomposing food produces methane gasses, which is a significant contributor to global warming and subsequently adds to climate change.
 The reduction of food waste could not only lead to savings costs for consumers, but also help curb contributors to climate change.

-While much of food waste comes at the macro level (transporation networks, restaurants and organizations), households prove to waste a substantial aamount food - 1/3 of food obtained by households is wasted, according to [The Economist](https://www.economist.com/the-economist-explains/2016/08/28/why-wasting-food-is-bad-for-the-planet).
+While much of food waste comes at the macro level (transporation networks, restaurants and organizations), households prove to waste a substantial amount food - 1/3 of food obtained by households is wasted, according to [The Economist](https://www.economist.com/the-economist-explains/2016/08/28/why-wasting-food-is-bad-for-the-planet).
 By creating a food recommendation tool that takes into account what already exists in the consumer's fridge as well as that consumer's preferences, recipes will not only be relevant to the consumer, but also encourage consumers to use those ingredients rather than waste them.

 ## Data Understanding
 Data for this project came from Kaggle and looks at consumer [reviews and ratings](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions) of recipes from Food.com.
 For the purposes of this project, I used the RAW_recipes and RAW_interactions csv files to build new datasets.
 The original files are too large to add to Github and thus instructions on how to replicate my process can be found below.